 Rental Units & Residents

 As a renting resident at Canyon Estates you are granted most of the same privileges of those of an owner living in their unit.
 You are an important part of the community and have every right to live happily and free of any negative affects from others.
 We encourage you to get to know your neighbors and be able to talk with them in a positive manner about issues that are causing you any difficulty.
-If you are unable to resolve an issue with a neighbor you will first need to report the problem to your landlord (unit owner) and they in turn can file a complaint with the management team and the Board of Directors.
+If you are unable to resolve an issue with a neighbor you should first report the problem to your landlord (unit owner) and they in turn can file a complaint with the management team and the Board of Directors.
 Please be mindful that the Associations staff work for the property owners under the Board of Directors.
 Rentals are under the management of individual unit owners who in turn are a part of the association.
 In short, as a renter- your unit owner is your immediate management contact for most needs.

 If you or your landlord have not already done so, you will need to register with the office so that we know who lives in the unit (people and pets) and what cars (if any) are parked on the property.
 We also require a copy of the current rental agreement be on file. (see resident registration and parking information).

 All residents are subject to following the adopted Rules & Regulations of Canyon Estates.
 (See Rules & Regulations in menu above to download a copy).
 It is your responsibility to know, understand and abide by them to avoid possible penalty and needless conflicts with your neighbors.